THU-MIG/YOLO-UniOW/docs/data.md

   Untar the trainval 2007 and 2012 and test 2007 folders.
 Move all the images to `JPEGImages` folder and annotations to `Annotations` folder.
 - Download [nuImages](https://www.nuscenes.org/nuimages) for nuOWODB.
 Use the code `tools/dataset_converters/nuimages_to_voc.py` for converting both train/val annotations to xml files.
   And move the related images and annotations to `JPEGImages` and `Annotations` folder.
 Make sure the filenames are matched with names in `ImageSets`.

-> For M-OWODB/S-OWODB, we created just one folder of all the JPEG images and Annotations, for `SOWODB` and a symbolic link for `MOWODB`.
+**Note:** For M-OWODB/S-OWODB, we created just one folder of all the JPEG images and Annotations, for `SOWODB` and a symbolic link for `MOWODB`.
 We follow the VOC format for data loading and evaluation.